adalei1801/blog/_posts/2024-09-13-typing-through-summer.md

 ## Future Changes & Conclusions

-I plan to make other changes in the future like fixing the style buttons and possibly adding the ability to change font size.
+I plan to make other changes in the future like fixing the style buttons (getting the buttons to alternate functions), adding more fonts, and possibly adding the ability to change font size,

 I found this experience fun and challenging.
-I am proud of the work I did and I hope I can find new ways to add to it.
+I am proud of the work I did and I hope I can find new ways to improve it.

-Here’s the link if you want try it: https://adalei1801.github.io/AltText/
+Here’s the link if you want try it: <a href="https://adalei1801.github.io/AltText/">https://adalei1801.github.io/AltText/</a>